Introduction to the BCG matrix

 The BCG matrix was developed by the Boston Consulting Group in 1968.
 It is a portfolio matrix tool and is designed for larger companies to map, compare and analyze their existing business divisions (strategic business units) or sets of products.

 The Boston Consulting Group matrix is also known as the growth/share matrix or simply the BCG matrix and even the BCG model.
-Also please refer to the article on the overview of the BCG matrix.

 It is a common marketing model included in numerous marketing textbooks, particularly in the chapter on marketing strategy.
 It is also often included in marketing strategy textbooks, either in the internal analysis chapter or a separate chapter on portfolio matrices.